Ag companies aim to keep farmers rolling for planting season

 The U.S. Department of Agriculture Farm Service Agency is extending loan application deadlines and relaxing its process for making loans.
 It’s also temporarily suspending certain foreclosures.

-“We recognize that farm loans are critical for annual operating and family living expenses, emergency needs and cash flow through times like this,” Nebraska FSA Executive Director Nancy Johner said in a news release.
+“We recognize that farm loans are critical for annual operating and family living expenses, emergency needs and cash flow through times like this,” South Dakota FSA’s acting executive director Jamie White said in a news release.
 “FSA is working to find and use every option and flexibility to provide producers with credit options and other program benefits.”